derdanne/stern/README.md

 ## Contributing to this repository

-Oracle welcomes contributions to this repository from anyone.
+Derdanne welcomes contributions to this repository from anyone.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 This module based on Wercker Holding BV "Stern" from https://github.com/wercker/stern.